Configuring Express-Rate-Limit with Redis

 Technical Implementation Notes:

 sendCommandAbstraction: Therate-limit-redisadapter expects a generic Redis client interface.
-ThesendCommandproperty bridgesioredis’s promise-based API with the adapter’s internal command execution model by delegating directly toredisClient.call().windowMs&maxLogic:windowMsdefines the rolling time bucket in milliseconds.maxsets the hard threshold.
+ThesendCommandproperty bridgesnode-redisv4βs promise-based API with the adapterβs internal command execution model viaredisClient.sendCommand(args), which accepts the command and its arguments as a single array.windowMs&maxLogic:windowMsdefines the rolling time bucket in milliseconds.maxsets the hard threshold.
 The middleware calculates remaining allowance by decrementing frommaxbased on the elapsed time within the active window.- Header Compliance:

 Advanced Key Generation & Sliding Window Tuning